steverafferty/leadconduit-integrations/index.md

 Module version numbers follow [semver guidelines](http://semver.org/), with "major.minor.patch" form.
 Our guidelines are similar to general usage, but choosing what level to increment on a release can be subjective.
 Make your best call, or ask a teammate for a second opinion if you're not sure.

 - the **major** version is incremented whenever a breaking or incompatible change is made.
-We do not typically follow the guideline that production-ready code is promoted to "1.x.x"; it's common to see stable modules with "0.x.x" (even "0.0.x") in use.
+In the past, we have not typically followed convention and promoted production-ready code "1.x.x"; it's common to see stable modules with "0.x.x" (even "0.0.x") in use.
+However, new integrations _should_ follow this convention and be deployed to production at "1.0.0".
 - the **minor** version is incremented when new functionality is added that isn't incompatible or breaking.
 - the **patch** version is incremented when a bug is fixed or trivial improvement made.